Omnimodal topological polarization of bilayer networks: analysis in the Maxwell limit and experiments on a 3D-printed prototype: Flat bands in coplanar Maxwell bilayers

 The main text presents mirror-symmetric kagome bilayers with a choice of interlayer connections that exhibit lines of bulk modes in the absence of height modulations within the layers.
 Here, we present an alternative choice of interlayer connections that instead yields surfaces of bulk modes known as \emph{flat bands}.

 The key distinction between coplanar bilayers with lines of bulk zero modes and those with surfaces of bulk zero modes is that the interlayer connections in the former constrain an infinite number of vertices whereas in the latter they constrain a finite number of vertices.
-For the kagome bilayer, this second condition arises for the following interlayer connections:
+For the kagome bilayer, this second condition arises for the following interlayer connections: $\position_1^- (0,0)$ connects to $\position_2^+ (0,0)$ connects to $\position_3^-(1,-1)$ connects to $\position_1^+(1,-1)$ connects to $\position_2^-(0,-1)$ connects to $\position_3^+(0,-1)$ connects to $\position_1^-(0,0)$.
 Thus, the vertices can simultaneously displace out-of-plane at any wavevector provided that their displacements are identical to one another:

 Since such zero modes exist at arbitrary wavevectors, the lowest band is entirely flat.
-Importantly, the introduction of small height modulations to make the bilayer noncoplanar yields decay rates which cannot be described as a perturbation to the flat band, which makes it more difficult to use this type of connectivitiy to achieve fully polarized Maxwell bilayers.
+Importantly, the introduction of small height modulations to make the bilayer noncoplanar yields decay rates which cannot be described as a perturbation to the flat band, as shown in Fig.~\ref{fig:flatband}, which makes it more difficult to use this type of connectivitiy to achieve fully polarized Maxwell bilayers.